zoobot/RoboND-Rover-Project/README_RUBRIC.md

 &nbsp;&nbsp;**FPS: 15**

 &nbsp;&nbsp;Rover is a basic wall follower with a bias of 13 and a side to side range of motion of -10/10.

-&nbsp;&nbsp;I gave the thresh a range so I could use the color thresh function for rocks too.

-&nbsp;&nbsp;Used a mask for the obstacles.
+I gave the thresh a range so I could use the color thresh function for rocks too.
+Used a mask for the obstacles.

 ### Issues

 &nbsp;&nbsp;Rover still gets stuck in loop and on obstacles sometimes.

-&nbsp;&nbsp;It picks up rocks if they are right in front of it.

-&nbsp;&nbsp;Would like to figure out way to eliminate area that it's already travelled.

-&nbsp;&nbsp;Stops following left wall if the curve is too large or if the Rover is pointing the wrong way when it goes around some turns.
+It picks up rocks if they are right in front of it.
+Would like to figure out way to eliminate area that it's already travelled.
+Stops following left wall if the curve is too large or if the Rover is pointing the wrong way when it goes around some turns.

 ### Video of test mapping